benbongalon/ros_arduino_bridge/README.md

 Overview
 --------
-This branch (indigo-devel) is intended for ROS Indigo and above, and uses the Catkin buildsystem.
-It may also be compatible with ROS Hydro.
+This branch (foxy-devel) is intended for ROS 2 Foxy Fitzroy and above, and uses the Colcon buildsystem.
+It is not backwards compatible with ROS 1.

 This ROS stack includes an Arduino library (called ROSArduinoBridge) and a collection of ROS packages for controlling an Arduino-based robot using standard ROS messages and services.
 The stack does **not** depend on ROS Serial.